NicoOhler/Notes/Psychology/Body Language Cues.md

 	+ what is your resting default?
 		+ mouth, eyes, brows, ...
 + try to be authentic
-	+ look actually happy/confident on profile pictures, CVs
+	+ be actually happy/confident on profile pictures, CVs
-	+ faking a smile is easy
+	+ faking a smile is easy but ineffective
+		+ others will perceive this negatively
-	+ facial expressions around the eyes will look
+		+ facial expressions around the eyes will not look natural
+		+ smiling is not essential for charisma